3rd Ring Road (Beijing): Traffic congestion

 The 3rd Ring Road is notorious for its traffic jams.
 The eastern segment, which runs through Beijing's central business district (CBD), is regularly gridlocked during rush hour.
 The interchanges of this segment are modified diamond interchanges, consisting of openings of the road barrier on the right that separates the main lanes from the frontage roads.
 These interchanges can often back up traffic since they cannot easily handle the huge traffic volumes of Beijing.
 The situation is often worsened by the bus stops that are located right adjacent to the exits.

 Location

 The 3rd Ring Road is 2.5 km from the 2nd Ring Road and 5 km from the city center.
 The 3rd Ring Road goes through mostly residential and some commercial areas (except for the CBD) that were created during Beijing's first wave of rapid expansion.

 Surface conditions

 Until 2003, the entire 3rd Ring Road was very bumpy, and trips were very unpleasant.
 Following the renovation of the 2nd Ring Road in 2001, a similar project was conducted in 2003 and the road surface has been much smoother since then.

+Beijing Subway

+Line 10 of the Beijing Subway has been constructed under the eastern segments of the 3rd Ring Road and was completed in 2008.
+Line 12 has been constructed under the northern segments of the 3rd Ring Road and was completed in 2024.